4 Countries, 4 Smart Cities, 4 Stories

 “Priorities have changed.
 We are now able to get enough distance to measure the impact open data has had on our organizations, how it has changed our cities,” Arturo started us off.
 Suitably, the OECD analyst was accompanied by four professionals who were prepared to share their takeaways from their experiences with open data portals.

-But before discussing impact, let's get back to the basics: Why did they choose to create an open data portal?
+Copy to clipboard Why did they choose to create an open data portal?

 “The answer to that question is very complex,” explained Yann, representing Bordeaux.
 “It depends on the role of the person you’re asking.”
 Politicians, data producers, open data project managers – they’ll all have a different response to offer based on the issues they deal with.